2nd Infantry Division (United Kingdom): Insignia

 In 1916, during the First World War, the British Army divisions adopted formation signs.
 The design the 2nd Division chose, represented "The Second Division of the First Corps", which was indicated by two white stars (the division) either side of a single larger red star that represented I Corps.
 In 1940, during the Second World War, a new insignia was adopted.
 Major-General Charles Loyd, who had taken command of the division in 1939, designed it.
 He had previously commanded the 1st (Guards) Brigade before his appointment to the division, and they had used a single key as a brigade insignia.
 Loyd updated that design for his new command, by adding a second key.
 The design was used throughout the Second World War, through the Cold War, and until the division was disbanded in 2012.
 It has also been highlighted that the insignia resembles the coat of arms of the Archbishop of York, and could reference troop recruitment in that area.

+Memorials

+There are three monuments to 2nd Division in Aldershot, the division's peacetime base for many years.
+A World War I memorial cross was erected at the junction of Hospital Road and Knollys Road in 1923.
+The design incorporated the division's insignia as the memorial rested on a central red star flanked by two white stars.
+A memorial tablet was placed in the Royal Garrison Church, listing the units that fought with the division during World War I, and also incorporating the three stars.
+A set of memorial gates to 1st and 2nd Divisions was unveiled on 29 July 1958.

+While the division was stationed in Malay after World War II, the Kohima War Cemetery was established in India and dedicated to the division.

+On 24 June 1987 Queen Elizabeth II unveiled a memorial to the division in York, its later base, at the site of the medieval palace of the Archbishop of York.